WHAT DOES A PRAVASSA WELLNESS VACATION LOOK LIKE?

-Vietnam's Activity Level is MODERATE.
-Our wellness focus will be on sitting for meditation, light stretching, walking, climbing temple stairs, kayaking the bay, bicycling riding, and treks through nature.
+India's Activity Level is MODERATE.
+Focus will be on walking, climbing temple stairs, stretching, sitting for meditation, bike rides and treks through nature.

 Our #changedbytravel hashtag is most appropriate when you find yourself far away from home in a foreign land.
-Expect to be taken out of your comfort zone, when your most profound personal change will happen, in a safe way.
-For active experiences in Vietnam we ask that you wear good walking shoes we ask that you wear good walking shoes and dress to respect the local culture - covering your shoulders and knees in the temples.
-Fitness levels can be adjusted to accommodate your needs and it's important to remember that you have the freedom to skip any activity that does not resonate with you.
+Expect to be taken out of your comfort zone - where your most profound personal change will happen.
+For active experiences in India we ask that you wear good walking shoes.

 What can I expect in the Wellness Classes?